In light of the COVID-19 pandemic, our project is keen to make a contribution towards mitigating the impact of COVID-19 in slums.

 In light of the COVID-19 pandemic, our project is keen to make a contribution towards mitigating the impact of COVID-19 in slums.
-Please see the attached document that contains potentially relevant information about tackling COVID-19 in a slum setting.
+Please see our COVID-19 Resources page that contains potentially relevant information about tackling COVID-19 in a slum setting.

 We aim to continually update and expand this resource and welcome any thoughts to improve it and suggestions of evidence/information/tools that could be included.
 Please send your comment or suggestions to Y-F.Chen@warwick.ac.uk